cerebral/overmind/packages/overmind-website/guides/beginner/09_usingovermindwithreact.md

 h(Example, { name: "guide/usingovermindwithreact/hook_effect" })
 ```

-You can also here use the traditional approach adding a subscription to any updates.
+Here you can also use the traditional approach of subscribing to updates.
 This also allows for more granular control as you can check the specific mutations made and/or do pattern matching on the paths updated.

 ```marksy
 h(Example, { name: "guide/usingovermindwithreact/hook_effect_subscription" })